Home First Nations in the Lower Mainland

 Vancouver itself is located on the unceded Coast Salish Territory of the Tsleil-Waututh, Squamish and Musqueam Nations.
 The entire region is rich in their culture and history.

 To learn about Canada’s past regarding its First Nations people, and ways to move forward, we encourage everyone to read the Truth and Reconciliation Report and its recommendations.
-See the TRC.ca website for details.
+See the NCTR.ca website for details.

 Every Child Matters